marrit-git/csGED/README.md

 Zuure, M.B., & Cohen, M. X (2021).
 Narrowband multivariate source separation for semi-blind discovery of experiment contrasts. _Journal of Neuroscience Methods, 350_, 109063.
 DOI: https://doi.org/10.1016/j.jneumeth.2020.109063

-This code is suited only to analyze the dataset made available at data.donders.ru.nl (exact link to be updated).
+This code is suited only to analyze the dataset made available at the [Donders Institute data repository](https://doi.org/10.34973/pjq2-et81).

 ## Note on provided data
-The data available at data.donders.ru.nl consists of two folders.
+The data available [here](https://doi.org/10.34973/pjq2-et81) consists of two folders.
 - The `Data` folder, containing:
 	-  the MEG data for each subject
 	-  a [Brainstorm](https://neuroimage.usc.edu/brainstorm)-generated forward model, for use in the simulations